 Daniela has an active pro bono practice, and her experience includes civil trials before federal Mexican and American courts in joint efforts with other Jones Day offices.
 She also has been involved in the Mexico City Office's Day of Service.
 Her master's thesis was on the Supreme Court of Justice and the human rights of disabled people.

-In addition, Daniela has lectured on commercial law at Universidad La Salle (México).
+In addition, Daniela lectures on constitucional law, human rights, and commercial law at Universidad La Salle (México).

-- Facultad Latinoamérica de Ciencias Sociales (FLACSO México) (Master's in Human Rights and Democracy with highest honors 2020); Instituto Interamericano sobre Discapacidad y Desarrollo Inclusivo (Diploma in Human Rights of Disabled People 2020); Universidad La Salle (J.D. summa cum laude 2015); Colegio Mexicano de Grafología y Criminalística (Certified in Graphology 2015)
+- Universidad de Nebrija (España) (currently earning a Master's in Human Rights, International Humanitarian Law, and Operational Law with expected graduation in 2021); Facultad Latinoamérica de Ciencias Sociales (FLACSO México) (Master's in Human Rights and Democracy with highest honors 2020; Diploma in Public Policy and Gender Perspective 2020); Instituto Interamericano sobre Discapacidad y Desarrollo Inclusivo (Diploma in Human Rights of Disabled People 2020); Universidad La Salle (J.D. summa cum laude 2015); Colegio Mexicano de Grafología y Criminalística (Certified in Graphology 2015)

 - Spanish and English